opensearch-project/documentation-website/_search-plugins/ltr/feature-engineering.md

     }
 }
 ```
+{% include copy-curl.html %}

-This query returns the highest document frequency between the two terms.
+This query returns the highest document frequency between the terms `rambo ` and `rocky`.

-A large number of statistics are available.
-The `type` parameter can
-be prepended with the operation to be performed across terms for the
-statistic `max`, `min`, `sum`, and `stddev`.

-The statistics available include:
-  - `raw_df` -- the direct document frequency for a term.
-So if
-rambo occurs in 3 movie titles, this is 3.
-  - `classic_idf` -- the IDF calculation of the classic similarity
-`log((NUM_DOCS+1)/(raw_df+1)) + 1`.
-  - `raw_ttf` -- the total term frequency for the term across the
-index.
-So if rambo is mentioned a total of 100 times in the overview
-field, this would be 100.
-  -   `raw_tf` -- the term frequency for a document.
-So if rambo
-    occurs in 3 in movie synopsis in same document, this is 3.

-Putting the operation and the statistic together, you can see some
-examples.
-To get stddev of classic_idf, you would write
-`stddev_classic_idf`.
-To get the minimum total term frequency,
-you'd write `min_raw_ttf`.
+You can use other operations such as `max`, `min`, `sum`, and `stddev` with the various statistics to get the information you need.

 ### Term position statistics

-The `type` parameter can be prepended with the operation to be
-performed across term position for the statistic `min`, `max` and
-`avg`.
-For any of the cases, 0 will be returned if there isn’t any occurrence of the terms in the document.
+You can prepend the `type` with the desired operation (`min`, `max`, `avg`) to calculate the corresponding statistic across the term positions.
+If the terms are note present in the document, then the result will be `0`.

-The statistics available include, e.g. using the query “dance monkey” we have:
+The available statistics include the following:

-  - `min_raw_tp` -- return the minimum occurrence, i.e. the first
-one, of any term on the query.
-So if dance occurs at positions [2,5 ,9],
-and monkey occurs at positions [1, 4] in a text in the same document, the minimum is 1.                                     |
+- `min_raw_tp` (minimum raw term position): This statistic finds the earliest position of any search term in the document.
+For example, with the query `dance monkey`, if `dance` occurs at positions [2,5 ,9] and `monkey` occurs at [1, 4], then the minimum is 1.                                     |
-  - `max_raw_tp` -- return the maximum occurrence, i.e. the last
-one, of any term on the query.
-So if dance occurs at positions [2, 5 ,9]
-and monkey occurs at positions [1, 4\] in a text in the same
-document, the maximum is 9.
-  -  `avg_raw_tp` -- return the average of all occurrence of the
-terms on the query.
-So if dance occurs at positions [2, 5 ,9]
-its average is `5.33`, and monkey has average `2.5` for
-positions [1, 4].
-So the returned average is `3.91`, computed
-by `(5.33 + 2.5)/2`.

-Finally a special stat exists for only counting the number of search
-terms.
-That stat is `unique_terms_count`.
+- `max_raw_tp` (maximum raw term position): This statistic finds the latest position of any search term in the document.
+For example, using the preceding example, the maximum is 9.
+- `avg_raw_tp` (average raw term position): This statistic calculates the average term position for any of the query terms.
+For example, using the preceding example, for `dance` the average is 5.33 [(2+5+9)/3)] and for `monkey` is 2.5 [(1+4)/2], so the overall average is 3.91.
+- `unique_terms_count`: Provides a count of the unique search terms in the query.

 ## Document-specific features

-Another common case in learning to rank is features such as popularity
-or recency, tied only to the document.
-OpenSearch's `function_score`
-query has the functionality you need to pull this data out.
-You already
-saw an example when adding features in the last section:
+When working on an LTR solution, you may need to incorporate features that are specific to the document, rather than the relationship between the query and the document.
+These document-specific features can include metrics related to the popularity or recency.

+The OpenSearch `function_score` query provides the functionality to extract these document-specific features.
+The following example query shows how you can use it to incorporate the `vote_average` field as a feature:

 ```json
 {